Key Takeaways

 If you need low-cost insurance because of your financial situation, some people on Medicare in Iowa will qualify for a Medicare Savings Program.
 Some facing more severe needs may be eligible for Medicaid (more to come on that).

-When you first become eligible for Medicare in IA at age 65, you have the opportunity — if the circumstances are right for you — to save money beyond age 65 by signing up for Part B, Part D and Medigap.
-That’s because you can be assessed late-enrollment penalties for Part B and Part D that last a lifetime and can run into costly roadblocks if you wait to enroll in Medigap.
+When you first become eligible for Medicare in IA at age 65, you have the opportunity— if the circumstances are right for you — to save money by signing up for Part B, Part D, and Medigap.
+Otherwise, you can be assessed late-enrollment penalties for Part B and Part D that last a lifetime and can run into costly roadblocks if you wait to enroll in Medigap.

-- Part B: If you don’t have qualifying medical insurance when you turn 65 and don’t add Part B, you may face a 10% penalty on your eventual Part B monthly premium every 12 months after age 65 that you wait to enroll.
+• Part B: If you don’t have qualifying medical insurance when you turn 65 and don’t add Part B, you may face a 10% penalty on your eventual monthly premium for every 12 months that you wait to enroll.
 Passing on Part B at 65 because you’re still using an insurance option at work usually creates a Special Enrollment Period that allows you to add Part B later without a penalty.

 Suppose you don’t enroll in any or all of the above offerings at age 65 and are concerned about facing higher costs.
 In that case, a GoHealth licensed agent may be able to find a Medicare Advantage plan that bundles those coverages and saves on your bottom line.